sleechie/omi-link/README.md

-# Omi AI Transcript System
+# Omi AI Transcript System - Jarvis

-A Flask application that receives real-time transcripts from your Omi Dev Kit 2 device, stores them in PostgreSQL, and creates an ongoing AI conversation using OpenAI GPT-5.
+A Flask application that receives real-time transcripts from your Omi Dev Kit 2 device, stores them in PostgreSQL, and creates an ongoing AI conversation with **Jarvis** - your personal AI assistant powered by OpenAI Agents SDK.

+## Features

+- 🎤 **Real-time Transcript Processing** - Receives webhooks from Omi device every 10 seconds
+- 🤖 **Jarvis AI Assistant** - Powered by OpenAI GPT-5 with persistent conversation memory
+- 🔍 **Web Search** - Jarvis can search the web for current information (weather, news, etc.)
+- 📱 **SMS Notifications** - All AI responses are automatically texted to your phone
+- 💾 **Persistent Sessions** - Conversations persist across restarts using OpenAI Conversations API
+- 🎯 **Activation Phrases** - Only activates when you say "Hey Jarvis" (and variations)
+- 🧠 **Context Aware** - Remembers previous conversations per device

 ## Quick Setup